poseidon-framework/poseidon-framework.github.io/trident.md

 - For `trident` multiple packages in a set of base directories can share the same `title`, if they have different `packageVersion` numbers.
 If the version numbers are identical or missing, then `trident` stops with an exception.
 - The `trident` subcommands `genoconvert`, `list`, `rectify`, `survey` and `validate` by default consider all versions of each Poseidon package in the given base directories.
 The `--onlyLatest` flag causes them to instead only consider the latest versions.
 - `fetch` and `forge` generally consider all package versions and their selection language (see below) allows for detailed version handling.
-- `summarize` always only shows results for the latest package versions.
+- `summarize` and `jannocoalesce` always only consider the latest package versions.

 ##### Individual/sample duplicates